 9. Amir Chakmakh mosque

-The Amir chakmakh mosque is a beautiful structure on a large square.
-Near the square are several things to see such as a zurkhaneh and the water museum.
+The Amir chakmakh mosque is a beautiful structure on a large square near the old town.
+Nearby are several fun things to do in Yazd such as a zurkhaneh that is open for visitors and the water museum.
 Therefore it is well worth the gentle walk from the old town to the Amir Chakmakh square.

 10. Eating liver or heart kabab under the Amir Chakmakh mosque

-Another reason why it is worth heading to the Amir Chakmak mosque is because it is the best place to have a variety of kebabs.
+Another reason why it is worth heading to the Amir Chakmak mosque is because it is the best place in Yazd to have kebabs.
 My favourite is liver kebab, but here you can also find heart kebab, kidney kebab or kebab of pure sheep fat.

 11. Try sweets in Yazd

-Yazd is known for its sweets and near the Amir Chakmakh mosque you will see several stores selling a variety of sweet things for you.
+Yazd is known for its sweets and near the Amir Chakmakh mosque you will see several stores selling a variety of mouth watering candies.
 Haj Khalifeh Rahbar is supposed to be the best.
 It is a tradition in Iran that whomever goes to Yazd brings back home candies for everyone to enjoy.
-There are several sweets that Yazd is famous for
+Some of it’s specialities are

 Kharanaq is an old mud brick village that apparently was once an important resting point on the ancient silk road.
 The mud brick houses are now abandoned and crumbling down.
 I honestly tought it was a bit of a tourist trap and was more impressed by the surrounding countryside than by the ruins.